jacksalici/smart-bus-stop/README.md

 Each bus stop has a kiosk loaded on the server offered front-end.
 Users can use a real-time-updated map to see the location of the bus, along with the actual number of busy seats on that bus.

 Users can book a seat by logging in using an NFC reader.
 An **Arduino board** [[code]](bus-station-nfc-reader) sends to the serial port the UID of the NFC tag (or smartphone).
-It is read via front-end using the experimental web serial port API.
+It is read on the front-end using the experimental web serial port API.
 Since the project is just a demo we used the UID as the authentication key ignoring that it would be a severe vulnerability in an actual realization.

 ### Bus Stop Help Button 🕹